Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experimental details

 \section{Experimental details}

 In this section, we give further experimental details including architectures, hyperparameters, and implementation details.
-All model and experiments are implemented in Tensorflow.
-The code is publicly available on the project repo along with detailed experimental logs and instructions for reproduction.
-We implement all models ``from scratch'' in Tensorflow, using only built-in implementations of basic layers.
+All models and experiments are implemented in Tensorflow.
+The code is publicly available on the project repo along with detailed experimental logs and instructions for reproducing our results.